-Contact: Chris, Crystal, Missy or Annie for information about any of the community supported agriculture programs offered by LEAF at firstname.lastname@example.org
+For information about any of the community supported agriculture programs offered by LEAF, contact LEAF at firstname.lastname@example.org.

-Since LEAF Nights depend greatly on volunteers, we are always looking for more people to help out.
+The LEAF Night Community Farmers' Market depends greatly on volunteers.
+We are always looking for more people to help out.
 Please let us know if you are able to help out.

 About Community Supported Agriculture (CSA)